azl6/aws-lambda-step-functions/README.md

 7. Finally, after all steps finish, we can click in the **Optimizer** step, go to the **Output** section and copy the URL to a browser to see the results. <br>
     ![image](https://user-images.githubusercontent.com/80921933/224568742-86fbccf9-19ab-4c7c-aab1-6edf67634604.png)

+# Lambda layers

+Lambda layers are used to make libraries available in Lambda functions that were not previously available.

+The **pandas**, **numpy** or **mysql.connector** libs, for example, are not available out of the box.

+To make them available, we must:

+1. Run `pip install -t python/` (-t to specify the directory to install the lib.
+The directory must be named **python** for Python layers)
+2. Zip the **python** directory containing the desired lib with `zip -r python.zip python`
+3. Import the .zip into a Lambda layer, and start using it in your functions!
+With them, these libs will be available for importing

 # Creating IaC with CDK